Sheep-y/Modnix/DESIGN_DOC.md

 Currently only dll mods are supported.
 Data mods is planned in future releases.

-Future releases may also change the parsing to run in parallel.
-It should be useful when mods get more complicated.
+Future releases may also change the parsing to run in parallel, when mods get bigger and more complicated.

 ### Mod Resolution